my-conservation-life/dev-tools/jenkins/README.md

 ## List of Plugins

+In order to effectively replicate the original setup, please ensure that all of the following plugins are installed.
+To see how they are configured in the system configuration settings, scroll down to the **System Configuration** section.

 Name | Official Name | Version Installed (as of 19-10-2019)
 * Ant Plugin (ant): 1.10
 * Apache HttpComponents Client 4.x API Plugin (apache-httpcomponents-client-4-api): 4.5.5-3.0